demisto/content/Packs/NetscoutAED/Integrations/NetscoutAED/README.md

 ### na-aed-country-code-list
 ***
-gets a country or list of countries (country name and ISO-standardized country code)
+Gets a country or list of countries (country name and ISO-standardized country code).

 #### Base Command